sharadhakc/2143-Object-Oriented-Programming/Assignments/H01/README.md

 **Define a destructor.
 Why is it important in managing an object’s lifecycle?**
 A destructor is a function that gets called when an object is destroyed.
 It releases resources like memory or file handles to prevent memory leaks.

 #### **Object Lifecycle**

 **Briefly describe the lifecycle of an object from instantiation to destruction.**

-- **Creation:** The constructor initializes the object, setting up its attributes.
+- **Initialization:** The constructor initializes the object, setting up its attributes.
 - **Usage:** The object performs its tasks by calling methods and modifying attributes.
 - **Destruction:** The destructor is called to clean up resources before the object is removed from memory.